Incense: Types

 Incense is available in various forms and degrees of processing.
 They can generally be separated into "direct-burning" and "indirect-burning" types.
-Preference for one form or another varies with culture, tradition, and personal taste.
+Preference for one form over another varies with culture, tradition, and personal taste.
 The two differ in their composition due to the former's requirement for even, stable, and sustained burning.

 Indirect-burning

 Indirect-burning incense, also called "non-combustible incense", is an aromatic material or combination of materials, such as resins, that does not contain combustible material and so requires a separate heat source.
 Finer forms tend to burn more rapidly, while coarsely ground or whole chunks may be consumed very gradually, having less surface area.
 Heat is traditionally provided by charcoal or glowing embers.
 In the West, the best known incense materials of this type are the resins frankincense and myrrh, likely due to their numerous mentions in the Bible.
-Frankincense means "pure incense", though in common usage refers specifically to the resin of the boswellia tree.
+Frankincense means "pure incense", though in common usage, it refers specifically to the resin of the boswellia tree.